 - The ft and ncopy commands now have the additional alias names ftacopy (for ft) and ftscopy (for ncopy) in order to avoid confusion with operating system commands or commands used by other vendors. - The ftinfo command has been extended and now outputs additional information. - The maximum record length on file transfer requests and when setting local file attributes has been extended to 65535.
-This affects the following commands and options: - ncopy -r= - ft -r= - ftmodf -rl=

-• Migration assistance for elimination of TNS
+This affects the following commands and options: - ncopy -r= - ft -r= - ftmodf -rl= - On Solaris systems, openFT permits installation in an alternative root directory. - Migration assistance for elimination of TNS